ocefpaf/python4oceanographers/content/2013-05-27-CTD2DataFrame.md

-title: Pandas for CTD data
+Title: Pandas for CTD data
 date:  2013-05-27 07:19
-category: Data analysis
-tags: CTD, pandas, data analysis, plotting
+comments: true
 slug: CTD2DataFrame
-author: Filipe Fernandes
-summary: Reading SeaBird CNV format directly into a pandas DataFrame.

 [Pandas](http://pandas.pydata.org/) is an amazing python module to deal with data.
 It has tons of features worthwhile learning, but the best of all is how